Undeadline: Development and release

-Undead Line was developed by T&E Soft, best known for the Hydlide series.
+Undeadline was developed by T&E Soft, best known for the Hydlide series.
 It was directed and designed by Tokihiro Naito, who previously worked on Hydlide and Hydlide 3, under supervision of Eiji Yokoyama and Toshiro Yokoyama.
 Tetsuya "Futaro" Yamamoto served as main programmer, with Katsushi Morizane and Shigeru Tomita providing subroutines.
 Etsuko Suzuki, Hideaki Shinmura, Kayoko Miura, Kenji Nakashima, Takahiro Hachiya, Takako Hayase, and Yuuji Hattori were responsible for designing the artwork.
 The music was scored by Kazunori Hasegawa.
 According to Tetsuya Yamamoto, T&E Soft liked pushing its playtesters to their limits by cutting a hole in paper and using it to cover the screen so only a portion of the playfield was visible at any time.
 Yamamoto recounted that this led the designers increasing the difficulty to keep up with the testers, as their skills improved naturally, with T&E Soft particularly paying attention to both enemy movement and spawn patterns.

-Undead Line was first published for the MSX2 and MSX2+ in Japan on July 22, 1989 by T&E Soft.
+Undeadline was first published for the MSX2/MSX2+ in Japan on July 22, 1989 by T&E Soft.
 The game was later ported to the X68000 on September 14, 1990, featuring improved visuals and audio, as well as two additional stages.
 It was also ported to the Sega Mega Drive, published by Palsoft on December 20, 1991.
 Each version was re-released in digital form for Microsoft Windows through D4 Enterprise's Project EGG service.
-In 2020, both the MSX2 and X68000 versions received physical re-releases by Japanese retailer BEEP as part of their "BEEP Extra Games" lineup, intended for reprinting games on their initial platforms, as original copies of the MSX2 version commands high prices on the secondary game collecting market due to its rarity.
+In 2020, both the MSX2 and X68000 versions received physical re-releases by Japanese retailer BEEP as part of their "BEEP Extra Games" lineup intended for reprinting games on their initial platforms, as original copies of the MSX2 version commands high prices on the secondary game collecting market due to its rarity.